MazeHatter/Everett-s-Relative-State-Formulation/README.md

 ##### b.
 Many worlds

 Everett insisted that the absolute state of the model, the model as we see it from the outside, was based on wave mechanics, namely it followed the Schrodinger equation.
 He also says that in the wave fuction there would be multiple observer-states for the different possible outcomes in the wave function.
-This is the inspiration and basis of the Many Worlds Intepretation.
+This is the inspiration and basis of the Many Worlds Interpretation.

 Building an actual model of measurement being made an MMNC might be able to tell us to what extent multiple versions of macroscopic phenomena are quantitatively predicted by quantum mechanics.

 ##### c.
 Empirically Equivalent Models not based on the same Wave Mechanics

-While Everett's model was decidedly based on a specific wave mechanics, he stated that the model was "empirically faithful" to your and my experience in the real world, by taking only the relative states in the observer's memory as the model's predictions.
+While Everett's model was decidedly based on a specific wave mechanics, he stated that the model was "empirically faithful", that is equal to your and my observations in the real world, when the relative states in the observer's memory are taken as the model's predictions.

-If the model becomes empircally valid due to the contents of the observer's memory, could we build model's based on alternative mechanics that produce observers with memories that are empircally faithful as well?
+If the model becomes empircally valid due to the contents of the observer's memory, could models based on alternative mechanics contain observers whose memories are also empirically faithful?
 To what extent are many worlds predicted in those models?

 #### IV.
 The Beef